Please join us for our next Virtual Information Night!

 Mission Statement

-The Mendocino College Physical Therapist Assistant Program provides a comprehensive educational experience to prepare a diverse student population to practice as entry-level Physical Therapist Assistants able to work under the direction and supervision of a Physical Therapist.
+The Mendocino College Physical Therapist Assistant Program provides a comprehensive educational experience to prepare a diverse student population to practice as entry-level Physical Therapist Assistants (PTAs) able to work under the direction and supervision of a Physical Therapist.
 High quality and innovative instruction and individual attention in an inclusive and accessible learning environment enables students to achieve their educational goals.
-Graduates will serve the community by providing competent, ethical and compassionate healthcare in contemporary physical therapy practice while understanding the value of evidence based practice and lifelong learning.
+Graduates will serve the community by providing competent, ethical and compassionate healthcare in contemporary physical therapy practice while understanding the value of evidence-based practice and lifelong learning.

 Program Goals